-Toward the end of each quarter, the Field Instructor rates the extent to which the observable behaviors were achieved.
-It is expected that activities in the first quarter will help the student to begin to master the competencies, that the competencies will be further reached in the second quarter and that it may not be fully reached until the last quarter.
+Toward the end of each semester, the Field Instructor rates the extent to which the observable behaviors were achieved.
+It is expected that activities in the first semester will help the student to begin to master the competencies, that the competencies will be further reached in the second semester and that it may not be fully reached until the last semester.